turingschool/backend-curriculum-site/module2/lessons/html_and_css.md

 Grid is used for a two-dimensional layout where both columns and rows are used.
 This allows us to break up the container into cells to align objects, but unlike a table, grid allows us to layer items if necessary.

 [Grid Guide](https://css-tricks.com/snippets/css/complete-guide-grid/)

+## Practice

+In SetList:

+* Add some HTML to `app/views/layouts/application.html.erb` to create element(s) that will be rendered on every page, for example a search bar, nav bar, an image, etc.
+* Style your Song index:
+    * Make sure you have a header at the top of the page.
+Give this header an `id`
+    * Wrap each Song in a semantic container element
+    * Give each container a class of "song"
+    * Give each container an id of `song-<id>` where `<id>` is the id of the song.
+This id should be dynamically assigned in the view.
+    * In your `application.css` file, target all of the classes and ids you made in the song index and add at least one new style for each

+**Extension**: Incorporate one of the CSS frameworks into your app

 ## Checks for Understanding